CoolMikey/Introduction-To-Programming/README.md

 # Introduction to programming
- This repository consists of my own work, done to comple the introduction to programming college course.
+ This repository consists of my own work, done to complete the introduction to programming college course.